Sourdough Spelt Brioche Cinnamon Rolls

 Flatten the dough out to a 13 x 13 inch square on a lightly floured surface.
 Melt the 2 Tbsp butter and brush the surface of the dough.
 Mix the cinnamon and brown sugar together and sprinkle over the surface of the dough.

-Roll the dough semi-tightly into a log and cut into 11-12 slices.
+Roll the dough semi-tightly into a log and cut into 8 slices for larger cinnamon rolls or 10-11 slices for medium-sized ones.
 Place them in a buttered casserole dish and cover.

 Turn the oven on to 350 degrees and set the casserole dish on top of the stove so it has a warm place to proof.
 It will take about 40-45 minutes to proof, but it varies on the temperature of your house.
 The rolls will puff up about 30% and the spaces between them will be filled.